Per the Wisconsin filing instructions for Form 1:

-Schedule WD dictates whether any capital gain/loss addition needs to be recorded on line 3.
-For example, after completion of Schedule WD, you may be necessary to add an amount as an addition to income on line 3 since Wisconsin law limits the subtraction for a net capital loss to $500.
+Schedule WD dictates whether any capital gain/loss addition needs to be recorded.
+For example, after completion of Schedule WD, you may be necessary to add an amount as an addition to income since Wisconsin law limits the subtraction for a net capital loss to $500.

-NOTE: If the only number reported on line 13 of Form 1040 (line 10 of Form 1040A) is a capital gain distribution from a real estate investment trust or from a mutual fund and you don't have a Wisconsin capital loss carryover, do not complete line 3.
-See line 10 instructions.
+NOTE: If the only number reported on line 7 of Form 1040 (line 10 of Form 1040A) is a capital gain distribution from a real estate investment trust or from a mutual fund and you don't have a Wisconsin capital loss carryover, do not complete line 2.
+See Schedule SB instructions

 For additional information see the Instructions for Wisconsin Form 1